 DPI Seeking Sponsors for Summer Food Service Program

-Last year, sponsors provided nearly 2.8 million free meals to children from low-income families during the summer months.
-The agency says number of sponsors and meals served in Wisconsin has increased 32 percent in the last five years--which now operates
+Last year, sponsors provided nearly 2.9 million free meals to children from low-income families during the summer months.
+The agency says number of sponsors and meals served in Wisconsin has increased substantially over the past eight

 other organizations to extend the Summer Food Service Program beyond summer school to meet the needs of more children.